Skip to content

 How Much Is Child Support in Tennessee?

-If you make $60,000 a year in Tennessee, child support for 1 child is estimated at $574 per month ($6,888 per year) based on the Tennessee Child Support Guidelines (Tenn.
-Code Ann. § 36-5-101).
+If you make $60,000 a year in Tennessee, child support for 1 child is estimated at $574 per month ($6,888 per year).
 This assumes the other parent earns approximately $36,000/year.
-Actual amounts depend on both parents' incomes, custody arrangements, and additional expenses.
+Actual amounts depend on both parents' incomes, custody time, and add-on expenses (child care, health insurance).

 Tennessee Child Support Estimates by Income (2026)